Tissue Sampling Policy for Rodents and Zebrafish Genotyping

 Requirements

-Tissue sampling for genotyping should be done as early as possible in the lifespan of the mouse to minimize the potential for pain/distress.
+Tissue sampling for genotyping should be done as early as possible in the lifespan of the animal to minimize the potential for pain/distress.
 Tissue sampling must be performed using sharp devices to avoid tissue crushing.
 Instruments must be cleaned between individual animals to minimize cross-contamination of genetic material.
 Animals must not be returned to the home cage until hemostasis is achieved.

 Additional Resources